amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 You want to locate the ones starting with "HD720:", and pick the one you prefer.
 The Amiga UI is designed for a 2:1 pixel ratio in general, so 1280×360 would be the most accurate way to do that.
-You can also run at 1280×720, especially if you add a modern icon set to it that is built for 1×1 icons.
+You can also run at 1280×720, especially if you add a modern icon set to it that is designed for square pixel icons.

 Then, trigger the MiSTer menu, and select Audio & Video -> Aspect Ratio -> 16:9.